 The Council is an independent membership organization made up of individuals who volunteer at Georgia hospitals, including GHA members, that seeks to help volunteers initiate new services designed to improve the care given to patients in Georgia hospitals and help Council members better prepare themselves for leadership positions in volunteer services.
 To help further the work of the Council, Georgia Hospital Association shall continue to serve as sponsor of COVS.

 The Council on Volunteer Services Georgia Health Care, Inc. (COVS) was founded in 1958 as the Council on Auxiliaries/Volunteers (CoA/V).
-Currently, membership consists of 56 hospitals’ Volunteer Services throughout the state of Georgia.
-2020 was the year of the COVID-19 pandemic and, even though most of our member hospitals furloughed their Volunteers in early March, we were able to provide many hours of service and were still able to contribute much needed financial gifts to our hospitals.
-During the 2019-2020 year these volunteers (4299) volunteered a total of 1,383,510 hours in their participating hospitals and contributed funds totaling $1,583,831.00 In addition, the Volunteers gave over $184,449.00 to their communities.
-Our teen programs were not active this past summer because of COVID but we did have eleven teen programs that were active prior to the furlough of our hospital Volunteers.
-Thirty-one Volunteer Services reported having gift shops that remained active.
-Twenty-four hospitals have Scholarship Programs.
+Currently, membership consists of 47 hospitals’ Volunteer Services throughout the state of Georgia.
+2021 was a continuation of the COVID-19 pandemic and, even though many of our member hospitals still had Volunteers on furlough, the hospitals that had welcomed some Volunteers back to service were able to provide many hours of their time and talents helping in many non-patient contact areas.
+Volunteers were still able to contribute much needed financial gifts to our hospitals.
+During the 2020-2021 year these volunteers (2801) volunteered a total of 153,369 hours in their participating hospitals and contributed funds totaling $999,227.00.
+In addition, the Volunteers gave over $130,120.00 to their communities.
+Our teen programs were not active in the hospitals this past summer because of COVID but we did have sixteen teen programs that were active by doing off-site projects that would benefit patients that were in the hospital or the Senior Care Centers attached to specific campuses.
+Forty Volunteer Service run Gift Shops remained active in 2021.
+Twenty-eight hospitals have Scholarship Programs.